tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_2.md

 I shivered, naked, in the motel room.
 My chest heaved.
 I stared at my rib cage, horrified.
 There, rising and falling, sat the unbothered mound of charred alien flesh.
 There wasn’t so much as a scratch.
 Its bond to my body had strengthened with thick fleshy roots.

 And it was growing.
 Pulsing.
-Hissing a defiant new warning.
+Hissing its defiant warning.

 *“…five daysss left...”*